wxt-dev/wxt/docs/guide/essentials/content-scripts.md

 :::warning `rem` Units Are Not Fully Isolated

 WXT resets most inherited styles via `all: initial`.
-This doesn't reset the `<html>` element's font size, which determins the relative size of `rem` units.
+This doesn't reset the `<html>` element's font size, which determines the relative size of `rem` units.

 If your CSS framework uses `rem` units, like Tailwind CSS, you may notice your UI's scale changing on different websites.